Children's Readings

 "Did you hear what happened to Sam?" the whisper began.
 "Oh, NO!" people responded.
 "Tell us more!"

 Whispers and gossip.
-Talking behind other's backs.
+Talking behind others' backs.
 These cause scandal.
 People talk quietly among themselves, point fingers, and act shocked.
 "OH, NO!"

 The whispers and gossip about Sam started with a simple act of kindness.
 Sam was walking down the school hallway when she stopped to help Rosanni pick up her books.
 Taking a few moments, Sam struck up a conversation with the shy girl.
 Speaking with a strange accent, Rosanni told Sam she was born in a country far away.
 This was her first day in her new American school.
-Rosanni's dark skin and curly black hair were completely different than Sam's pale skin and straight blonde hair.
+Rosanni's dark skin and curly black hair were completely different from Sam's pale skin and straight blonde hair.
 As Sam walked Rossani to her new classroom, she could help notice people staring at the new girl.
 No one had ever seen someone quite like her before.

 As the days went on, Rossani sought out Sam on the playground during lunch.
 The girl was too shy to make new friends.
 Sam began to enjoy the new girl's company.
 Soon, they were exchanging phone numbers, calling each other after school, and hanging around with each other on the weekends.